 OpinionColumnistsMike Vogel By MIKE VOGEL @mikewrite7 Hey, youse guys -- I'm running for president!
 NAME: Bernie SandersSTATUS: Began campaign May 26, 2015 QUOTE: Sanders, Vermont's independent senator, aims to ignite a grassroots fire among left-leaning Democrats wary of Hillary Clinton.
 But he rejects the notion that he's simply in the race to shape the debate.
 "Hillary Clinton is a candidate.
 I am a candidate.
 I suspect there will be other candidates.
 The people in this country will make their choice."In December 2014, Sanders said that if he ran, he intended to win.
 "I don't want to do it unless I can do it well.
 I don't want to do it unless we can win this thing."
 DID YOU KNOW?
 Sanders hails from Brooklyn, where he grew up in a Jewish family that was, he says, solidly lower middle class.
 Photo Credit: Getty Images / Win McNamee Updated May 9, 2015 5:46 PM Print Share fbShare Tweet Email Can a gruff 73-year-old socialist originally from Brooklyn beat Hillary Clinton for the Democratic presidential nomination?
 Absolutely not.
 Just don't tell that to Bernie Sanders, a U.S. senator (I-Vermont) who on Thursday said he will seek the Democratic nomination -- and by Friday had raised more money in 24 hours than any of the declared GOP candidates garnered in that period.
 "I don't believe that the men and women who defended American democracy fought to create a situation where billionaires own the political process," Sanders said.
 The message struck a chord.
 By Friday, he had raised $1.5 million from 35,000 working stiffs, averaging $43.54 per donation.
 Raised in a working-class Brooklyn family on Kings Highway and 26th Street by a paint salesman whose family died in the Holocaust, Sanders is attuned to the struggles of the American masses.
 Bernie, who never lost his Brooklyn accent, moved to Vermont in the great hippie migration nearly half a century ago.
 Working as a freelance writer, filmmaker and carpenter, Sanders took to rural life and made Vermont his permanent home, dabbled in politics and became a beloved figure in the land of cows, maple syrup and Ben & Jerry's, eventually landing in the U.S. Senate.
 Sanders absolutely hates the gotcha politics and shallow media circus our elections have become.
 "If I walked up on stage and fell down, that would be the top story," Sanders once told The New York Times.
 You wouldn't hear a word about the issues, he lamented, "such as the growing gap between rich and poor."
 Sanders is an adherent of the democratic socialism practiced in Sweden and other Scandinavian nations, noting they have higher standards of living and better health care than we do.
 He believes giving corporations and billionaires the right to donate unlimited cash while making the masses virtually voiceless is the true danger to our freedom.
 But a democratic socialist as U.S. president?
 Not in our lifetimes.
 Strong early support for Bernie's campaign shows how his message resonates.
 If his only contribution to the race is raising awareness of how big money perverts our democracy, then more power to him.
 Playwright Mike Vogel blogs at newyorkgritty.net.
 By MIKE VOGEL @mikewrite7 Mike Vogel grew up in Brooklyn and is a lifetime New Yorker.
 In addition to amNY, his opinion pieces have run in Newsday, The NY Daily News, The NY Post and Metro NY.
 He is also a produced playwright.
-His latest play (March Madness) was produced off-Broadway at Abingdon Theatre in fall 2012.
+His latest play (Second Chance) was produced by Seven Angels Theatre in Connecticut in spring, 2018.
 In addition, Mike is a songwriter/club performer, and enjoys sports, swimming, Scrabble and other things that begin with the letter "s."
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.